telerik/kendo-ui-core/docs/web/grid/appearance.md

         </div>
     </div>

-> In order to ensure maximum Grid accessibility with assistive technology, disable the scrolling feature.
+> If you want to allow maximum Grid accessibility with assistive technologies, disable the scrolling feature.

 ### Remove the vertical scrollbar